sartography/spiffworkflow_website/content/pages/features.md

 ---

 ### User Tasks -- Gather information from people
-Using the excellent and feature complete open source schema from React [Json Form Schema](https://react-jsonschema-form.readthedocs.io/en/latest/) you can create highly complex web forms to gather information from end users - injecting this information into your workflow process.
+You can create highly complex web forms to gather information from end users - injecting this information into your workflow process.
+We are using the excellent and feature complete open source [React Json Form Schema](https://react-jsonschema-form.readthedocs.io/en/latest/) with features such as nested sections, validation, and custom components.
+A new form builder is in the works to make getting started easy, while expert users can take full control of all this tool has to offer.

 ### Service Tasks -- Send and retrieve information from other software
 Service Tasks allow you to configure connections to third party applications.
 You can pull live data from an AWS DynamoDB Server, or push a message out to a Slack channel.
 Following a basic pattern, you can add new connectors to your own software services by writing a small bit of Python code.
 Many connectors are in the works (AWS services, Postgres) and new ones are easy to create.